dwolf42/create_installer_exe_in_Java/README.md

--   To create the `JAR` file that contains a manifest file, type `jar cf Main.jar Main.class` into CMD, and push the `enter` key.
+-   To create the `JAR` file that contains a manifest file, type `jar cfe Main.jar Main.class` into CMD, and push the `enter` key.

     >**What this command does:**
     *`jar` tells CMD to use the jar program coming with JDK.
     `c` option indicates that you want to create a `JAR` file.
+    `e` sets an entrypoint as the application entry point for stand-alone applications bundled into executable jar file, without editing or creating the manifest file.
     `f` option indicates that you want the output to be a file.
     `Main.jar` is the name that your `JAR` will have after creation.
 You can name it anything, as long as it ends with `.jar` (basically you could even use another ending than `jar`, but that’s no good practice).
     `Main.class` specifies the file you want to put into your JAR.